Motorola Guardian ICCS

 Co-Ordinator reports was an application based on Crystal Reports that provided a simple MIS layer on top of the Co-Ordinator database.

-Tom was initially brought in to the Co-Ordiantor project (because of his experience with both communications and databases) to develop the Co-Ordinator Reports product.
-Tom quickly moved onto developing the main product and, although involved in many other successful projects within APD, remained ostensibly in charge of Co-Ordinator throughout most of his time at APD.
+Tom was initially brought in to the Co-Ordinator project in 2000 (because of his experience with both communications and databases) to develop the Co-Ordinator Reports product.
+Tom quickly moved onto developing the main product and, although involved in many other successful projects within APD, remained ostensibly in charge of Co-Ordinator through to 2008.

 APD’s location solution is now known as ARTEMIS